graphile/crystal/graphile-build/website/graphile-build/hooks.md

     functionality is created
 2. The `build` hook allows plugins to add new utility methods to the `build` object itself, or overwrite previously declared ones.
+3. A `Behavior` instance is added to the Build object, and behaviors for all the relevant entities are registered.
+4. The build object is frozen to prevent further modification.
-3. The `init` hook is the setup phase where all possible types should be registered via `build.registerObjectType`, `build.registerUnionType`, etc.
+5. The `init` hook acts as the setup phase where all possible types should be registered via `build.registerObjectType`, `build.registerUnionType`, etc.
-4. The schema is constructed internally using `newWithHooks(GraphQLSchema, …)`,
+6. The schema is constructed internally using `newWithHooks(GraphQLSchema, …)`,
-    where the `query`, `mutation` and `subscription` root operations are provided by the respective default plugins.
+    where the `query`, `mutation` and `subscription` root operations are provided by the respective default plugins (e.g. `QueryPlugin`).
 This in turn triggers all the various hooks to be called in a recursive fashion as types, fields, arguments and so on are created.
-5. The `finalize` hook allows plugins to replace the schema that has been built with an alternative (likely derivative) schema, should that be desired.
+7. The `finalize` hook allows plugins to replace the schema that has been built with an alternative (likely derivative) schema, should that be desired.
 It also opens an opportunity to do something with the built schema (for example log it out) before it is returned.